About Local Government Elections

 If you are interested in representing the people of your community on council, the Electoral Commission of SA and the LGA(SA) provide a range of resources to help you understand the role and responsibilities of being a councillor.

-The updated resources will be available in early 2018, however, you can find information from the 2014 elections here.
+The updated resources will be available in early 2018.

 It is important to note that there may be changes to this information as a result of pending changes to the Local Government Act 1999 and the Local Government Elections Act 1999.
 The 2014 information should be read for background information only.